YLtryingcode/DataVisualization/Part2.md

 # Final Project Part II
-For this part, I would like to demonstrate a draft version of my final project and interviewing people to receive  thier feedbacks on the current sketch in order to improve.
+For this part, I would like to demonstrate a draft version of my final project and interview people to receive their feedback on the current sketch in order to improve it.

 ## Wireframes/Storyboards
-For my wireframe, I decided to build directly in shorthand with visualization from tableau.
+For my wireframe, I decided to build directly in shorthand with visualization from the tableau.

 [shorthand storyboard](https://preview.shorthand.com/svyRkkoViol8z3Sp)

-After careful consideration, I decide to narrow down the story and focusing on two most common fabris, Cotton and Polyster, instead of all the fabric that is avaliable in the given store.
+After careful consideration, I decided to narrow down the story and focus on the two most common fabrics, Cotton and polyester, instead of all the fabric that is available in the given store.
-This way, it allows me to go deep into comparison through different angels while keeping the audience engaged.
+This way, it allows me to go deep into comparison through different angles while keeping the audience engaged.
-The design of the story will follow a basic story telling structure - setup, conflict and resolution For setup, I want to start introducing clothing shopping while proposing the questions about clothing fabric.
+The design of the story will follow a basic storytelling structure - setup, conflict, and resolution For setup, I want to start introducing clothing shopping while proposing questions about clothing fabric.
-For conflict, I draw a comparison between cotton and polyster and the pro and cons for each material.
+For conflict, I draw a comparison between cotton and polyester and the pros and cons of each material.
-Lastly, the resolution will be offer guidance for audience to make better decision when purchase clothes.
+Lastly, the resolution will offer guidance for the audience to make better decisions when purchasing clothes.

 ## User Research
 ### Target Audience
-My target audience are
+My target audience is
-- Eco-Consious & General Consumers: many consumers are willing to make more enviromental friendly decisions but do not know where to start or what kind of change they can and should make.
-This story will help them to better understanding the implication of thier clothing purchasing choices.
+- Eco-Consious & General Consumers: many consumers are willing to make more environmentally friendly decisions but do not know where to start or what kind of change they can and should make.
+This story will help them to better understand the implications of their clothing purchasing choices.
-  For eco-consious consumers, this story will provide more detailed data for their decision making process.
+  For eco-conscious consumers, this story will provide more detailed data for their decision-making process.

-- Students: Students who are interested in being eco-friendly can benefit from understanding the implication of fabric choices.
-This may shape thier future decision.
+- Students: Students who are interested in being eco-friendly can benefit from understanding the implications of fabric choices.
+This may shape their future decision.

 - Retailers: Retailers decide what products to stock and promote.
 By understanding the pros and cons of cotton and polyester, they can make informed decisions on what to offer to consumers.